ts24017/KI-ARS_Zero-Shot/frontend/README.md

 # KI-ARS Frontend

 This directory contains the Vue.js single-page application used to display lecture feedback, analytics and course information.
-The frontend retrieves data from the Spring Boot backend and visualizes sentiment, topics and question statistics using Chart.js.

 ---